 The meeting noted the Liaison and the comments.
 It was also decided to send a Liaison Statement to all ITU-T SGs to remind this.

-Action TSAG RG-WPR-4 WP2 is invited to approve the Liaison Statement on UAV to be sent to all ITU-T Study Groups.
+Action TSAG RG-WPR-4 WP2 is invited to approve the Liaison Statement on UAV and satellite communication to be sent to all ITU-T Study Groups (TD684R1).

 TD632, (ITU-T SG3) informed about the creation of a new work item in ITU-T Study Group 3 (Question 6/3) to develop a draft new ITU-T Recommendation on economic and policy aspects of the provision of high-speed Internet connectivity by retail satellite operators.